PHCP logotype

 Under the Horse

-Pete Ramey’s 10 Disk DVD Series is a must for anyone who is trimming horses.
+Pete Ramey’s DVD series is a must for anyone who is trimming horses.
 This series will teach you to recognize healthy hooves and pathology in hooves.
-Theory is presented as well as demonstrations of the steps taken to bring all hooves to a healthier state.
+Theory is presented as well as demonstrations of the steps needed to bring hooves to a healthier state.
 Pete does a great job of taking veterinary research and translating it to practical use in the field.
-You will watch this one many times over as you progress through your training.
+You will watch these DVDs many times over as you progress through your training.

 Care and Rehabilitation of the Equine Foot